Treatise on Invertebrate Paleontology

+Treatise on Invertebrate Paleontology (incomplete set), among other reference books.
+Library of the Institute of Paleobiology (Polish Academy of Sciences) in Warsaw (reading room).

 The Treatise on Invertebrate Paleontology, published from 1953–1966 by the Geological Society of America and the University of Kansas Press, 1969–2007 by the Geological Society of America and the University of Kansas, then 2009–present by the University of Kansas Paleontological Institute, is a definitive multi-authored work of currently 55 volumes, written by more than 300 paleontologists, and covering every phylum, class, order, family, and genus of fossil and extant (still living) invertebrate animals.
 The prehistoric invertebrates are described as to their taxonomy, morphology, paleoecology, stratigraphic and paleogeographic range.
 However, taxa with no fossil record whatsoever have just a very brief listing.

 Publication of the decades-long Treatise on Invertebrate Paleontology is a work-in-progress; and therefore it is not yet complete: For example, there is no volume yet published regarding the post-Paleozoic era caenogastropods (a molluscan group including the whelk and periwinkle).
 Furthermore, when needed, previously published volumes of the Treatise are revised.